JuliaLang/IJulia.jl/docs/src/manual/troubleshooting.md

 * The path to the `kernel.jl` file may no longer be valid (maybe due to installing an update of the `IJulia` package).

 You can edit the `kernel.json` file to fix any issues.
 Or, delete the entire folder containing the `kernel.json` file to start from scratch.
 This is entirely safe to do, or you could also use `jupyter kernelspec uninstall <name>` from the command line, see `jupyter kernelspec --help`.
 After deleting an old kernel, simply create a new one, using [`IJulia.installkernel`](@ref) from the Julia REPL.

+## General troubleshooting tips

+* If you ran into a problem with the above steps, after fixing the problem you can type `Pkg.build()` to try to rerun the install scripts.
+* If you tried it a while ago, try running `Pkg.update()` and try again: this will fetch the latest versions of the Julia packages in case the problem you saw was fixed.
+Run `Pkg.build("IJulia")` if your Julia version may have changed.
+If this doesn't work, you could try just deleting the whole `.julia/conda` directory in your home directory (on Windows, it is called `Users\USERNAME\.julia\conda` in your home directory) via `rm(abspath(first(DEPOT_PATH), "conda"),recursive=true)` in Julia and re-adding the packages.
+* On MacOS, you currently need MacOS 10.7 or later; [MacOS 10.6 doesn't work](https://github.com/JuliaLang/julia/issues/4215) (unless you compile Julia yourself, from source code).
+* Internet Explorer 8 (the default in Windows 7) or 9 don't work with the notebook; use Firefox (6 or later) or Chrome (13 or later).
+Internet Explorer 10 in Windows 8 works (albeit with a few rendering glitches), but Chrome or Firefox is better.
+* If the notebook opens up, but doesn't respond (the input label is `In[*]` indefinitely), try creating a new Python notebook (not Julia) from the `New` button in the Jupyter dashboard, to see if `1+1` works in Python.
+If it is the same problem, then probably you have a [firewall running](https://github.com/ipython/ipython/issues/2499) on your machine (this is common on Windows) and you need to disable the firewall or at least to allow the IP address 127.0.0.1.
+(For the [Sophos](https://en.wikipedia.org/wiki/Sophos) endpoint security software, go to "Configure Anti-Virus and HIPS", select "Authorization" and then "Websites", and add 127.0.0.1 to "Authorized websites"; finally, restart your computer.)
+If the Python test works, then IJulia may not be installed in the global or default environment and you may need to install a custom Julia kernel that uses your required `Project.toml` (see [Julia projects](@ref)).
+* Try running `jupyter --version` and make sure that it prints `3.0.0` or larger; earlier versions of IPython are no longer supported by IJulia.
+* You can try setting `ENV["JUPYTER"]=""; Pkg.build("IJulia")` to force IJulia to go back to its own Conda-based Jupyter version (if you previously tried a different `jupyter`).

 ## Debugging IJulia problems